blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 - List Resources (Multiple Sources for Quran, Hadith, Fatwas)
 - List Incitement Verses
 - List by Context (Quran, Hadith, Tafsir, Philosophy)

+# Rough
+## My claims
+- Mohammed wanted to rule
+- In doing so, his actions were evil
+- He used the name of God and rewards to fool Arabs
+- Like a good Mafia boss, he couldn't do so without helping his people, and hurting others
+	- So the Omerta was the belief in Allah (apostates would be killed)
+	- So, what is this Allah?
+- Since his actions were evil, evil always leaves a loophole

+- What is Al-Ilah
+	- Al-Ilah means the one to be worshipped
+	- Or else, it would've said Al-Khaliqu (The creator)
+	- Rather, it says Allah is "the creator" and "the one to be worshipped"
+	- That cannot be true, because a creator doesn't need worship

 # Women (general and married)

 ## Quran